 Case laws Facts Decision Felthouse Vs. Bindley F offered by letter to buy a nephews horse, saying:" If I hear no more about it, I shall consider the horse mine.
 "The nephew did not reply but he told an auctioneer not to sell that particular horse as he had sold it to his uncle.
 By mistake, the auctioneer sold the horse.
 F sued for conversion against his nephew.
 Held, F could not succeed as his nephew had not communicated acceptance and there was no contract.
 Carlill Vs. Carbolic & Smoke Balls Co.
 In this famous case Carbolic smoke Ball Co. advertised in several newspapers that a reward of £100 would be given to any person who contracted influenza after using the smoke balls produced by the Carbolic Smoke Company according to printed directions.
 One lady, Mrs. Carlill, used the smoke balls as per the directions of company and even then suffered from influenza.
-Here company took the defend that there was no communication of acceptance of an offer by Mrs. Carlill and so there was no contract between them.
-In case of a general offer, it is not necessary to communicate the acceptance if it is made by acting upon the terms of the offer.
-Neale Vs.M offered to sell his land to N for £280.
-N replied purporting to accept the offer but enclosed a cheque It was held that N could not enforce his acceptance because it was not an unqualified one
+Here company took the defend that there was no communication of acceptance of an offer by Mrs. Carlill and so there was no contract between In case of a general offer, it is not necessary to communicate the acceptance if it is made by acting upon the terms of the offer.
+Neale Vs. Merret M offered to sell his land to N for £280.
+N replied purporting to accept the offer but enclosed a cheque for £ 80 only.
+He promised to pay the balance of £ 200 by monthly installments of £ 50 each.
+It was held that N could not enforce his acceptance because it was not an unqualified one to be Accepted